 Psychiatrists tend to work with lists of symptoms, and one must display a certain number of symptoms in order to receive a formal diagnosis — but hopefully, this article has made clear that many individuals who may not qualify for a formal diagnosis of PTSD still suffer from a substantial number of PTSD traits.
 Generally, anyone suffering from emotional, behavioral or relationship patterns that that they deeply wish to change — but that they nonetheless have great difficulty changing — has some PTSD traits.
 The roots of issues like codependency, low-self-esteem, depression, anxiety, toxic relationships and substance or behavioral addictions are most often found in some form of covert trauma.
 This is because those emotional, behavioral and relationship patterns have become embedded within your instinctive system in an effort to try to keep you safe — even though they are not actually serving you.
 PTSD is like an instinctual version of an allergy.
 Just like an allergy to peanuts might prompt anaphylactic shock, a trauma survivor’s instinctual drives are so programmed to avoid danger, that they over-react to current life situations — and this over-reaction can actually cause someone harm, impair their functioning, disrupt their relationships, or otherwise thwart their joy.
 Basically, PTSD is a case of the instincts’ protective efforts “backfiring”.

 The way out of PTSD is to “rewire” the instinctual drives, so that your internal (emotional) and external (behavioral) “knee jerk” responses correlate with what is happening in your present day — rather than with whatever many have happened in your past.
-ARCS specializes in helping trauma survivors to realign your instincts, by providing a supportive online environment in which you can work with your counselor to fortify whatever developmental “gaps” you may have sustained — including garnering internal awareness, cultivating primal security, building self-esteem, and forging selfloyalty.
+ARCS specializes in helping trauma survivors to realign your instincts with PTSD counseling and PTSD help, by providing a supportive online environment in which you can work with your counselor to fortify whatever developmental “gaps” you may have sustained — including garnering internal awareness, cultivating primal security, building self-esteem, and forging selfloyalty.